kubernetes/dashboard/docs/developer/getting-started.md

 ### Just to run development container without building and running dashboard

-1. Set `K8S_DASHBOARD_CMD` environment variable as `bash`.
+1. Set `KD_DEV_CMD` environment variable as `bash`.
 2. Run `hack/develop/run-dev-container.sh`.
 3. Run commands as you like in the container.

-This runs container with `bash` command.
+This runs container and execute `bash` command interactively.
+Then, develop Kubernetes Dashboard!

-To run dashboard, execute `make run`.
+* To run dashboard, execute `make run`.
 This will build dashboard for production and run three containers for the dashboard.
   Then, access https://localhost:4443 from your browser.
+* To run dashboard with Angular Live Development Server, execute `KUBECONFIG=/home/user/.kube/config make serve`.
+  Then, access http://localhost:8080 from your browser.

 ### To access console inside of running development container